Meet the Arts Faculty

-His current series of paintings are an exploration of his Southern youth.
+His current series of paintings is an exploration of his Southern youth.
 Here he recalls a childhood spent scavenging arrowheads from the fields in the Charlotte area, as well as the wonder-filled nights on his uncle's Virginia farm.
 Conceptually, the paintings of the fields and farmland that were integral in his development are transformed into cathedrals of sacrosanct memories.

-McDaniel received her Bachelor of Fine Arts degree in art education (with an emphasis in 3-D design) from Valdosta State University and her master’s degree in art education (with an emphasis in art technology and computer graphics) from Illinois State University.
+McDaniel received her B.F.A. in Art Education (with an emphasis in 3-D design) from Valdosta State University and her M.A. in Art Education (with an emphasis in art technology and computer graphics) from Illinois State University.

 Kaila Gottschling teaches Lower and Middle School art.
 Formerly at Carmel Christian School, she served as the Arts Academic chair, head of Visual Arts and lead teacher Kindergarten through Grade 12.
 Having grown up in Canada, she earned a B.F.A.
 (Honors) at Western University, followed by an M.Ed. in Art Education.
 Gottschling is a classically-trained, practicing intaglio print maker, sculptor, textile, photographer and watercolor artist.
 She sold her first piece when she 16 years old.
 Her artwork hangs in public and private venues throughout the United States and Canada.
 Gottschling was taught to see the world in and out of galleries.

 Anne Cammer teaches art in the Middle School.
 She has been teaching at Charlotte Latin since 2000 and previously taught in Charlotte-Mecklenburg Schools for 13 years.